drdragon79/infosec-stuff/Active Directory/Persistence/Golden Tickets.md

 - `krbtgt` account password is not rotated automatically.
 Microsoft's best practice is to rotate every 6 months, which is more than enough time to maintain persistence.
 - Password history for `krbtgt` account is maintained by the DC.
 - If we get hold of this key, we can forge TGTs for any user subsequently getting access to any service as any user.
 These tickets are called Golden Tickets.
-- This can be done using dumping credential of the domain controller or via [[DCSync]] attack.
+- This can be done using dumping credential of the domain controller or via [DC Sync](../Credential%20Dumping/DC%20Sync.md) attack.
 - This can also be done by dumping the NTDS.dit file locally.
 - Using impacket's secretsdump.py:
 ```bash